DSuveges/OTAR_response_parser/README.md

 ```
 usage: OTAR_result_parser [-h] [-t TARGET] [-d DISEASE] [-v]

-A small tool to retrieve association information from Opentargets based on a
+A small command line tool to demonstrate the capabilities of the Opentargets
-provided target or disease.
+parser module.
+At this stage it shows statistics of the association scores in
+a result set of a target or disease specific query.

 optional arguments:
   -h, --help            show this help message and exit
   -t TARGET, --target TARGET
-                        Target name eg. ENSG00000197386.
+                        Specify target ID. eg. ENSG00000197386.
   -d DISEASE, --disease DISEASE
-                        Name of schema eg. association. eg. Orphanet_399
+                        Specify disease ID. eg. Orphanet_399
   -v, --verbose         Prints out extra information
 ```